-- /STANDARD=STRICT_ANSI.
-Use of guiding declarations is not allowed, and some templates might not be instantiated as they would be in other modes. - /DEBUG.
+/STANDARD=STRICT_ANSI.
+Use of guiding declarations is not allowed, and some templates might not be instantiated as they would be in other modes.

+- /DEBUG.
 Debug information is generated for some instantiations and not for others.
 Be sure that is what you want. - /NOMEMBER_ALIGNMENT.
 Some instantiations with this setting assume that classes have unaligned members; instantiations generated by compiling files with the default setting do not.

-5.5.3.
-Creating a Common Instantiation Library
+6.5.3.
+Creating a Common Instantiation Library (Alpha and IA-64 only)

-Because the automatic instantiation model has changed to a compile time model with Version 6.0, (see Sections 5.3.3 and 5.3.4), the procedure used to create a common instantiation library has also changed.
+Because the automatic instantiation model has changed to a compile time model with Version 6.0, (see Sections Section 6.3.3, "Compiling Programs with Automatic Instantiation" and Section 6.3.4, "Linking Programs with Automatic Instantiation"), the procedure used to create a common instantiation library has also changed.
 This section describes the new procedure.